Keystone service capacity definitions

 Consumed capacity refers to the capacity in TiB of storage currently being consumed on the service.
-Flex Subscription service considers the sum of the provisioned sizes (not the logical or physical capacity used) of all volumes on a particular service level to be considered as consumed capacity for that service level.
+Keystone service considers the sum of the provisioned sizes (not the logical or physical capacity used) of all volumes on a particular service level to be considered as consumed capacity for that service level.
 This includes:

 The capacity that is provisioned through the creation, modification, deletion, or potential auto-growth of volumes.

 The amount of data stored within provisioned capacity, or the amount of data actually written to disk is not considered.

 Monthly bill = (committed capacity [TiB] * committed rate [$/TiB]) + (daily average provisioned burst capacity [TiB] * burst rate [$/TiB]).
 The monthly bill contains a minimum charge based on the committed capacity.